metio/pasejo/tests/cmd/completion/pasejo-completion-elvish.md

-            cand --name 'The name of the new recipient' cand -p 'The path to a folder or secret that should be readable by the given recipient' cand --path 'The path to a folder or secret that should be readable by the given recipient' cand -h 'Print help'
+            cand --name 'The name of the new recipient' cand -p 'The path to a folder or secret that should be readable by the given recipient' cand --path 'The path to a folder or secret that should be readable by the given recipient' cand -s 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand --store 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand -h 'Print help'
             cand --help 'Print help'
         }